sahua3/dailyquill/README.md

-# blog-app
+# DailyQuill

-simple web-based blog application where users can create, edit, and delete posts.
+simple web-based blog/journal application where users can create, edit, and delete posts.

-planned tech stack: vite, svelte, node.js, mongodb
+planned tech stack: sveltekit, node.js, mongodb

+tech stack will change as needed.

+Currently working on creating all basic routing and all webpages.